vmware-tanzu/tanzu-cli/docs/quickstart/install.md

 sudo yum install -y tanzu-cli # dnf install can also be used
 ```

+To uninstall: `sudo yum remove tanzu-cli`

+#### Installing a Specific Version

-To install older versions of the Tanzu CLI you can specify the version explicitly:
+To install a specific version of the Tanzu CLI you can specify the version explicitly:

 ```console
 # To list the available versions